 By Nacho Lafuente, CEO at Datumize.

 There is a gap of 50 years in this photograph.
-On one side, a modern CEPSA petrol station in Gavà (Barcelona, Spain), offering the latest innovations on fuel, such as Optima 95.
-On the other hand, a 1968 Lambretta 150 Special, a scooter manufactured in Northern Spain a quite while ago.
-The one you see in the photograph has been fully restored in 2018, so a 50-year gap has been closed.
+On one side, is a modern CEPSA petrol station in Gavà (Barcelona, Spain), offering the latest innovations in fuel, such as Optima 95.
+On the other side is a 1968 Lambretta 150 Special, a scooter manufactured in northern Spain quite a while ago.
+The one you see in the photograph was fully restored in 2018, so a 50-year gap has been closed.

-I was fuelling my scooter in the early morning, and I thought that, in reality, CEPSA and Datumize are working on closing a gap as well.
-The gap that exists between the industrial computers and “standard” computers, that is, the difference between the computer electronics, network, and software you find in a factory and their counterparts used for standard businesses like a tour operator.
+I was fuelling my scooter early one morning, when the thought struck me that, in reality, CEPSA and Datumize are also working to close closing a gap: the gap that exists between industrial computers and “standard” computers, that is, the difference between the computer electronics, network, and software you find in a factory and their counterparts used for standard businesses like a tour operator.
 In technical terms, that gap is known as the Operational Technology (OT) and Information Technology (IT) gap.

-Most of the vendors providing technology for industrial automation and control, like Siemens, Honeywell, Allan Bradley/Rockwell, ABB, have based their business model on innovating hardware equipment and software but keeping customers captive.
-If customers want interoperability between vendors, this has always been a nightmare.
-If anyone thought about using modern IoT cloud providers (AWS or Azure) and advanced analytics (IBM Watson or Tableau) that’s "laugh and tears."
-If you want to access latest OPC Unified Architecture features, probably that will happen in some years, and after you’ve upgraded all hardware.
+Most of the vendors who provide technology for industrial automation and control, (like Siemens, Honeywell, Allan Bradley/Rockwell, ABB), base their business model on innovating hardware equipment and software but keeping their customers captive.
+It has always been a nightmare for customers who want interoperability between vendors.
+And if anyone thinks about using modern IoT cloud providers (AWS or Azure) and advanced analytics (IBM Watson or Tableau) that’s "laughter and tears."
+If you want to access the latest OPC Unified Architecture features, you'll probably be able to do it in a few years after you’ve upgraded all your hardware.

 This is how we are helping CEPSA to leverage the data locked inside their process sensors and build a connected, integrated and digitized plant.